networkx/networkx/CONTRIBUTING.rst

      system.
 To ensure you have a properly-configured development environment for running the tests, see `Build environment setup`_.

+4. Format your code:

+   * We use psf/black to format Python code.

-4. To submit your contribution:
+5. To submit your contribution:

    * Push your changes back to your fork on GitHub::